Solving Zero-Shot 3D Visual Grounding as Constraint Satisfaction Problems: Conclusion

 \section{Conclusion}

-In this paper, we propose CSVG, a novel zero-shot 3D visual grounding framework based on the Constraint Satisfaction Problem (CSP) formulation.
-Our method can be directly applied to diverse scenarios without the need of training, utilizing the CSP formulation to deliver globally valid solutions that account for spatial constraints simultaneously.
+In this paper, we propose CSVG, a novel zero-shot 3D visual grounding framework based on CSP.
+Our method can be directly applied to diverse scenarios without the need of training, utilizing the CSP formulation to deliver globally valid solutions that account for all spatial constraints simultaneously.
 This addresses the limitations of existing LLM-driven methods which rely on local reasoning of pairwise relations.
 The proposed CSVG framework can further handle complex scenes and queries involving negation and counting with minor modifications.
 We perform extensive experiments and ablation studies on two 3DVG datasets.
-Results have evidently shown the effectiveness of our proposed framework, with substantial improvements over state-of-the-art zero-shot 3DVG methods.
+Results have evidently shown the effectiveness of our proposed framework, with substantial improvements over previous methods.

-\textbf{Limitations and Future Work.} Appearance information, such as color and shape, is currently not incorporated in our framework and needs further investigation within the CSP setup.
-In addition, we only test our zero-shot framework with off-the-shelf segmentation models.
-Improving the performance and efficiency of the point cloud segmentation models still needs further exploration.
-Furthermore, instead of using a set of predefined CSP constraints, we could also let the LLM generate suitable constraints and their corresponding programs on-the-fly, allowing greater flexibility in the 3D visual grounding system.